-LABM 201/202 Clinical Chemistry I and II 2.0; 3 cr.
+LABM 201 Clinical Chemistry I 2.0; 2 cr. and LABM 202 Clinical Chemistry II 3.0; 3 cr.

+Clinical Chemistry is covered in two courses: LABM 201 in first term and LABM 202 in second term.
 Clinical Chemistry courses I and II are designed to acquaint students with fundamentals of clinical chemistry, including basic physiological and biochemical processes, instrumentation, principles of analytical procedures, and methods used for reliable determination of clinical analytes.
 Correlation of laboratory results with clinical manifestation is also an integral part of these courses.
 These courses cover all aspects of routine clinical chemistry such as carbohydrates, electrolytes, acid-base balance, blood gases, nitrogen metabolites, proteins, enzymes, lipids and lipoproteins, calcium metabolism and liver function.
 LABM 202 also covers some advanced clinical chemistry topics like hormones, therapeutic drug monitoring, toxicology; and specialized techniques like chromatography (HPLC, GC/MS and so on).
+Prerequisite of LABM 202 Clinical Chemistry II is LABM 201 Clinical Chemistry I.